A solid-state drive (SSD) is one of the most popular, fastest, and energy-efficient solutions for…

 - Individual staff responsibilities for maintaining data security

-- Cybersecurity guidelines concerning use of internet, intranet and extranet systems
+- Cybersecurity guidelines concerning the use of internet, intranet, and extranet systems

-Once your company information security policies and procedures have been identified, planned out and documented, they need to be implemented and followed.
+Once your company’s information security policies and procedures have been identified, planned out and documented, they need to be implemented and followed.